Axway/mft-convert/content/en/docs/TransferCFT/admin_intro/admin_commands_intro/RECONFIG.md

 title: "Manage configuration updates - RECONFIG"
 linkTitle: "RECONFIG - Modify the configuration"
 weight: 310
---- Use this command to manage configuration updates for the types listed below.
+---Use this command to manage configuration updates for the types listed below.

 ********Syntax********